 - Construction material: Hot tubs built out of high-density polyurethane foam will be well insulated against the outside temperature.
 This material will keep heat in the tub more effectively than thinner materials.
 Remember, escaping heat will drop the temperature and require more energy to bring it back to the desired temperature.

-How Much Electricity Does a Hot Tub Use?
+How Much Does It Cost to Run a Hot Tub?

 The higher the temperature the hot tub is set to, the more energy will be required to heat and maintain it, especially if there is a large difference between the outside temperature and the hot tub temperature.
 Usually, hot tubs are kept between 102 and 104 degrees Fahrenheit during high usage months.
 You can mitigate energy costs by setting the hot tub to a lower temperature when it is not in use.